deepchecks/monitoring/docs/source/user-guide/index.rst

 User Guide
 ==========

-For quick onboarding to the system, check out the :ref:`tabluar_quickstarts`, and for more info about installation check out the :ref:`Insallation Guide <installation>`.
+For installing the open-source version of the monitoring app, check out the :ref:`installation__self_host_deepchecks` guide, and for getting started with the SaaS version go to the :ref:`quick_tabular`

 To get better familiar with the way the system operates, and dive into various concepts and configuration options, make sure to check the :ref:`user_guide__general` section.